temporalio/documentation/docs/application-development-guide.md

 <TabItem value="go">

-To use Signals in Go, first define your Signal type and then add a Signal handler to your Workflow Definition.
-Signals can then be sent via the Temporal Client or from within a Workflow.

-#### Define Signal type

-**How to define a Signal Type in Go**

-Structs can be used as Signal data, as long as the struct is [serializable via the Data Converter](https://pkg.go.dev/go.temporal.io/sdk/converter#CompositeDataConverter.ToPayload).
+Structs should be used to define Signals and carry data, as long as the struct is [serializable via the Data Converter](https://pkg.go.dev/go.temporal.io/sdk/converter#CompositeDataConverter.ToPayload).
-The `Receive()` method on the Data Converter decodes the data into the Struct within the Workflow ([Handling Signals](#handling-signals)).
+The `Receive()` method on the Data Converter decodes the data into the Struct within the Workflow (See Handling Signals).
 Only public fields are serializable.

 ```go